LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    this
       The object that contains the predicate clause under execution.
-When the predicate clause is contained in a category, *this* is a reference to the object importing the category for which the predicate clause is being executed.
+When the predicate clause is contained in a :term:`category`, *this* is a reference to the object importing the category for which the predicate clause is being executed.

    dynamic binding
-      Runtime lookup of a predicate declaration and definition to verify the validity of a message (or a super call) and find the predicate definition that will be used to answer the message (or the super call).
+      Runtime lookup of a predicate declaration and definition to verify the validity of a message (or a :term:`super call`) and find the predicate definition that will be used to answer the message (or the super call).
       Also known as *late binding*.
 See also :term:`static binding`.

    static binding
-      Compile time lookup of a predicate declaration and definition when compiling a message sending call (or a super call).
+      Compile time lookup of a predicate declaration and definition when compiling a message sending call (or a :term:`super call`).
 Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information).
       Also known as *early binding*.
 See also :term:`dynamic binding`.

    lambda expression